Exercise Favourites

 T – Tennis

 Seeing as we haven’t had a British Wimbledon champion for some time now, I think it is our duty to get on the tennis court and give it a go.
-Not sure where to stand or what the rules are, that’s no excuse, read our tennis page and pick up some tips too.
+Not sure where to stand or what the rules are, that’s no excuse, take a look at the fitness benefits of playing tennis for fun.

 U – Ultimate